Electrode-iOS/ELWebService/docs/Migrating-to-v2.md

 # Migrating to v2

-Swallow v2 contains a few breaking changes but migrating from previous versions is fairly straightforward.
-Below is an overview of how to adapt your existing Swallow code to the changes.
+ELWebService v2 contains a few breaking changes but migrating from previous versions is fairly straightforward.
+Below is an overview of how to adapt your existing ELWebService code to the changes.

 ### New API for Request Configuration